MPanzariu/Splitty/client/TAReadMe.md

 ### **Event Overview:**
 * Ctrl + T: Test email invite
 * Ctrl + S: Switch to statistics screen
-* Ctrl + E: Edit the title of the event
+* Ctrl + W: Edit the title of the event
 * Ctrl + Q: Add a new expense
 * Ctrl + P: Add a new participant
 * Ctrl + I: Invite by email